Bus gets stuck in sinkhole on flooded Colorado road

 All passengers evacuated from vehicle without any injuries

-A bus fell into a sinkhole as it was driven through a flooded road in Clorado, police say.
+A bus fell into a sinkhole as it was driven through a flooded road in Colorado, police say.

-The vehicle became trapped at it was making its way through Boulder, Colorado, near Denver, according to authorities.
+The vehicle became trapped at it was making its way throughthe city of Boulder, according to authorities.

-All of the passengers on the bus were evacuated and no injuries were reported.

-Police took to twiiter and said that the bus, which wasin the middle of the road, was “actively sinking.”
+Police tweeted that the bus, which was in the middle of the road, was “actively sinking.”

 It is not known yet what caused the sinkhole and police have not said how long the road will be closed, according to FOX31.